mrhenhan/hh.io/content/post/stochastic-regression-imputation/index.md

 regression imputation, a missingness model can only be trained on observed values.
-In case of deterministic regression imputation, missing values are imputed directly from the regression line, reducing the variance of the dataset in relation to the missing rate and not accounting for the uncertainty of missing values nor unseen data, which probably could results in a low generalizability of the model.
+In case of deterministic regression imputation, missing values are imputed directly from the regression line, reducing the variance of the dataset in relation to the missing rate not accounting for the uncertainty of missing values nor unseen data, which could result in low generalizability of the model.

-In contrast, stochastic regression imputation accounts for the uncertainty w.r.t. missing values by adding a random error term from the regression model residual distribution and thus does not reduce variance or covariance of the data significantly.
-Imputations are more realistic and stochastic regression imputation is probably more generalizable, depending on the quality of the training data set the regression model was trained under.
+In contrast, stochastic regression imputation accounts for the uncertainty w.r.t. missing values by adding a random error term from the regression model residual distribution and thus does not reduce variance or covariance significantly.
+Imputations are more realistic and  more generalizable, depending on the quality of the training data set the regression model was trained under.

-But finally, it must be noted that, at least in the present simulated case, the mean absolute percentage (MAPE) and root mean squared error are higher in the case of stochastic regression imputation than in the case of deterministic regression imputation.
+Finally, it must be noted that, at least in the present simulated case, the mean absolute percentage (MAPE) and root mean squared error are higher for stochastic regression imputation than for deterministic regression imputation.

 $$
 MAPE(Y,\hat{Y}) = 100/N \sum_i^N{ \lvert \frac{Y_i - \hat{Y}_i}{Y_i} \rvert}